|Effective:||06/01/10||Approved By: Senior Associate Vice President for Financial Affairs and Chief Financial Officer|

 - 62307 Partial Travel Student Non-Employee Foreign

-Disbursements and Travel Services (DTS) notifies the travel advance recipient by phone or email when the travel advance is available for pickup (if check), or when it has been processed (typically four business days before the travel start date).
+DTS notifies the travel advance recipient by phone or email when the travel advance is available for pickup (if check), or when it has been processed (typically four business days before the travel start date).

-An employee who requests a travel advance will be paid via direct deposit according to the employee's PeopleSoft HCM (Human Resources/Payroll) system profile.
+Travel advances issued to employees are paid via direct deposit according to the employee's PeopleSoft HCM (Human Resources/Payroll) system profile.

 Travel advances issued on behalf of students and paid via direct deposit are made payable to the student advance responsible party and not the traveling student(s).
 The student advance responsible party is responsible for providing travel advance funds to the student(s) when needed.

 Checks are only issued to faculty, staff and student employees as an exception if approved by the assistant vice president of supply chain or designee under extraordinary circumstances.